 With your consent, we would like to keep your contact details after your participation in this study is complete.
 This is so we may inform you of opportunities to take part in future vaccine-related research.
 This is entirely optional.
 Taking part in this study will not be affected by your decision whether to allow storage of your contact details beyond your participation in this trial.
 Your details will be stored electronically on a secure server.
-Only authorised individuals within the UHBW Vaccine and Testing Research Team will have access to it.
+Only authorised individuals at (insert study site) will have access to it.
 We will not, under any circumstances, share your contact details with any third-party institutions without your permission.
 Being contacted does not oblige you to agree to take part in future research.
 You can ask us to have your contact details removed from our database at any time.